I Shot Andy Warhol: Plot

 Valerie also meets Maurice Girodias, the publisher of Olympia Press.
 While Valerie wants Warhol to produce her play, Up Your Ass, Girodias wants her to write a pornographic novel for him.
 The group steals her manuscript and lies about it, saying it was lost.
 Once she signs a contract with Girodias, she comes to suspect his offer is not a generous one and may not be in her best interest.
 She comes to regret signing this contract.
 At this point, her increasing derangement leads her to believe that Warhol and Girodias are controlling her.
 The film concludes, where it began, with Solanas' attempted murder of Warhol.
 Warhol lives in fear that Valerie will strike again and never fully recovers from the shooting.
-The SCUM Manifesto becomes a feminist classic.
+Valerie dies in a welfare hotel.
+The SCUM Manifesto becomes a radical feminist's classic eventually.

 Cast

 Background

 Initially intended as a BBC documentary, the film was directed by Mary Harron who also co-wrote the screenplay with Daniel Minahan.

 Dr. Dana Heller, Dean of Arts and Sciences at Eastern Michigan University, argues that the film stages the conflict between Solanas and Warhol as less the result of gender politics – particularly because Solanas intended no connection between her writing and the shooting – than of the decline of print culture as represented by Solanas and the rise of new non-writing media as embodied by Warhol and the pop art movement.
 In the screenplay, Harron and Minahan describe Solanas as "banging at an ancient typewriter" and the film frequently shows her typing, for which she is mocked by Warhol and other Factory regulars.
 Solanas' writing is set against the new technologies of reproduction championed by Warhol.

 Many people who knew Solanas and Warhol tried to rationalize the shooting.
 Stephen Koch, who in 1973 wrote a study of Warhol's film, stated: "Valerie lives in terror of dependence: That is what the SCUM Manifesto is about, an absolute terror before the experience of need.
 Like Warhol, Solanas is obsessed with an image of autonomy, except that... she has played the obsession desperately, rather than with Warhol's famous cool."